beehive-lab/TornadoVM/README.md

 ### 1. Setting default maven configuration

-Modify the `jvmci.root` with your path to JDK 1.8.0_131
+Create (or update) the file in `~/.m2/settings.xml` with the following content.
+Modify the `jvmci.root` with your path to JDK 1.8.0_131.

 ```bash
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"